Open Banking

 Read more: Open Banking App Ideas: Use Cases for Fintech Founders

-A key challenge of implementing open banking is ensuring that all APIs deployed by banks and third-party service providers work as expected.
+A key challenge of implementing fintech open banking is ensuring that all APIs deployed by banks and third-party service providers work as expected.
 Those APIs must reliably support various environment configurations and have contingency and failover mechanisms to avoid performance bottlenecks.

 In other words, open banking platforms must be able to reroute requests and complete them in case any API becomes temporarily unavailable.